JayBrown/Iri/README.md

 * Iri automatically answers a message's sender and all its TO and CC recipients with a standard reply (Iri note) using the mail subject prefix "Vidi"
 * The Iri note will state the date the message was received, the date it was read, and that you will reply asap.
 * If the original message is in a local mailbox, Iri lets you choose the account from which to send the Iri note.
-* Iri then adds a new reminder to Apple Reminders in the list "Iri", set to remind you in a day, with a due date of one week.
+* Iri then adds a new task to either Apple Reminders or Wunderlist (depending on the version you choose) in the list "Iri", with a due date of one week, set to remind you in a day (Apple Reminders only)
-* There will also be an option with Wunderlist support (alternate release).
 * Iri writes the run date into a preferences file, and upon next launch it removes all sent Iri notes from your sent mailbox since that date (inclusive).
 * Iri currently detects and answers messages written in English, German, Spanish, Italian, French, Dutch, and Latin; in all other cases the Iri note will be in English.